YashLonkar/Contact-Manager-App/README.md

 **Contributing**

-We welcome contributions to improve this project!
+Welcome contributions to improve this project!
 Please feel free to fork the repository, make changes, and submit pull requests.

-**License**

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 **Authors**

 - Yash Lonkar
 ```

-This Markdown code will render as the original text when displayed in Markdown-supported platforms, such as GitHub README files.